GunDalf101/ML_from_scratch/README.md

 *Add some images/gifs of decision boundaries, PCA projections, etc.*

-## 📄 License

-MIT

 ## ✍️ Author

-Made with ☕ and curiosity by GunDalf
+Made with magic and curiosity by GunDalf